 Simply soaking herbs in oil isn’t enough to infuse the oil; it needs to be heated.
 Luckily, there are a few ways of doing this so you are sure to find one that suits your needs.
-The following describes how to infuse oils using the stovetop, a slow cooker, and the sun!
+The following describes how to infuse oils using the stovetop, a slow cooker, or the sun!

-Stove Top Oil Infusing
+Stovetop Oil Infusing

 Use a double boiler to slowly heat the oil and herbs.
 Pack a handful of herbs in the top of a double boiler, and pour oil over.
-If you are using coconut oil which is solid at room temperature, then melt the oil first before adding the herbs.
+If you are using coconut oil, which is solid at room temperature, then melt the oil first before adding the herbs.